labmopt/labmopt.github.io/research.md

 # Optical micromanipulation
 #	Dynamical properties of optical wavefields and its interaction with matter
-#	Structured light beams and topological defects in wave field
+#	Structured light beams and topological defects in wave fields
 #	Nonlinear optical properties of colloidal nanosuspensions (nanocolloids)
 #	Analogies among wavefields: optical, acoustical, mechanical  and quantum
 # Dynamics of self propelled particles activated by light